thetorminal/skraeddar/README.md

 ### 🚀 Installation Steps

-Step 1: Extract the ZIP file
-Extract the downloaded ZIP file from this repo to your desired location.
+1. Extract the downloaded ZIP file from this repo to your desired location.

-Step 2: Open Terminal/Command Prompt
+2. Open Terminal/Command Prompt
-Navigate to the project folder:
+3. Navigate to the project folder:
 ```bash
 cd path/to/skadis-generator
 ```

-Step 3: Install Dependencies
-Install all required packages:
+4. Install all required packages:
 ```bash
 npm install
 ```

-This will download and install all necessary dependencies.
+5. This will download and install all necessary dependencies.
 This may take a few minutes.

-Step 4: Start Development Server
-Start the local development server:
+6. Start the local development server:
 ```bash
 npm run dev
 ```

-You should see output similar to:
+7. You should see output similar to:
 ```
   VITE v5.x.x  ready in XXX ms

   ➜  Local:   http://localhost:5173/
   ➜  Network: use --host to expose
 ```

-Step 5: Open in Browser
-Open your web browser and navigate to:
+8. Open your web browser and navigate to:
 ```
 http://localhost:5173
 ```

 🎉 **You should now see the SKÅDIS Generator running!**

 ### 📦 Building for Production

-To create a production-ready build:
+1. To create a production-ready build:
 ```bash
 npm run build
 ```

-The built files will be in the `dist/` folder.
+2. The built files will be in the `dist/` folder.
 You can upload these files to any web hosting service.

 ### 🐛 Troubleshooting

 "command not found: npm"
 - Install Node.js from [nodejs.org](https://nodejs.org/)

 Port already in use
 - Change the port: `npm run dev -- --port 3000`
 - Or kill the process using the port

 Build errors
 - Delete `node_modules` folder
 - Delete `package-lock.json`
 - Run `npm install` again

 Three.js warnings
 - These are normal and don't affect functionality
 - The project uses Three.js r128 for compatibility

 ## 🤝 Credits

 - Built with the help of [Claude AI](https://claude.ai)
 - Impressum: [torminal.com/impressum](https://torminal.com/impressum/)